 Laboratory and Field Floor Slip Resistance (Coefficient of Friction) Testing

 Our floor slip resistance testing equipment and expertise is unmatched in the Americas.
-Sotter Engineering Corporation provides specialized floor friction/slip resistance/coefficient of friction and Sustainable Slip Resistance testing services and instruments, both for the laboratory and in the field.
+Sotter Engineering Corporation provides specialized floor slip resistance/coefficient of friction and Sustainable Slip Resistance testing services and instruments, both for the laboratory and in the field.
 We have slip resistance testing clients from Florida to New York to Hawaii to Canada, and are based in the Los Angeles area.
 To have your floor slip resistance tested at your location, the charge is based on time and expenses - contact George at (949)582-0889 for a quote.
-(See below for lab coefficient of friction testing services.)
-We do the ASTM E303 road skid resistance test as well.
-We offer not only a one-time field slip resistance test, but the option of periodic slip resistance monitoring (quarterly, annually, etc.) of the coefficient of friction of your floors, which includes testing dry only for areas that stay dry in use; and dry and wet for areas that get wet in use.
+We offer not only a one-time field slip resistance tests, but the option of periodic slip resistance monitoring (quarterly, annually, etc.) of the coefficient of friction of your floors.
+We can test dry only for areas that stay dry in use; and dry and wet for areas that get wet in use.

-Our slip-resistance test monitoring and floor maintenance recommendations based on slip-resistance test data from your floors can drastically reduce your expenditures for slip-and-fall claims in areas with heavy foot traffic.
-Periodic slip resistance monitoring (or traction auditing) of your floor's slip-resistance has many potentially multi-million dollar cost-saving benefits for building owners and safety mangers.
 We are certified by the City of Los Angeles (one of the few government agencies in the USA that has an approval process) for testing slip resistance of flooring, and reports come stamped by a registered professional engineer.
 (We can also help you if you'd like to buy your own slip resistance tester.)
-Watch our video on Slip Resistance Testing at the bottom of this page if you're not sure which slip test is best for you, or read on below.
+Watch our video on Slip Testing at the bottom of the page.

 Or you can pay by credit card by clicking the orange "Buy Now" button below to pay for any of our slip resistance tests, then just send us the samples and your information: